It doesn’t matter how.

 “When I wrote it I felt very miserable and very alone.
 The song is about everything I was going through and the situation changed me in a really good way.
 He made me who I am.
 What happened upset me in every way, but it definitely changed me,” said Adele.

-At the time of writing Someone Like You, Adele imagined herself being 40 years old and going to look for him, only to discover that he had married, that he had carried on with his life, while she was still destroyed. =
+At the time of writing Someone Like You, Adele imagined herself being 40 years old and going to look for him, only to discover that he had married, that he had carried on with his life, while she was still destroyed, while she had been composing in her head love songs about growing old together.

 More than anything else, the song talks about the fear of not being able to get over who you think is the love of your life.
 Someone Like You is one of the saddest songs of all time, as Adele recounted in an interview that this relationship left her devastated.